-Profit before tax improves to €642.5 million (a loss of €202.7 million at 30 September 2021) and the period ended with a net profit of €499.2 million (a loss of €123.7 million at 30 September 2021).
+Profit before tax improves to €863.2 million (a loss of €618.1 million at 30 September 2021 restated) and net profit has reached €664.7 million (a loss of €435.3 million at 30 September 2021 restated).

-With regard to net cash from operating activities, this has reached €1,558.3 million (€20.5 million at 30 September 2021), reflecting the recovery of traffic and commercial activity at the Group's airports.
+With regard to net cash from operating activities, the amount has reached €1,558.3 million (€20.5 million at 30 September 2021), reflecting the recovery of traffic and commercial activity at the Group's airports.
+The restatement has had no effect on the cash flow generation.

-In relation to the investment programme, €541.1 million have been paid (€508.3 million at 30 September 2021).
+In relation to the investment programme, the amount paid was €541.1 million (€508.3 million at 30 September 2021).
 Of this amount, €449.0 million corresponds to the Spanish airport network, €8.8 million to London Luton Airport and €83.3 million to Northeast Brazil Airport Group.

-Concerning international activities, Aena, through its subsidiary Aena Desarrollo Internacional S.M.E., S.A., has been awarded the concession for the operation and maintenance of 11 airports in Brazil, located in four states (São Paulo, Mato Grosso do Sul, Minas Gerais and Pará) at the auction held on 18 August.
+In the field of international expansion, Aena, through its subsidiary Aena Desarrollo Internacional S.M.E., S.A., has been awarded the concession for the operation and maintenance of 11 airports in Brazil, located in four states (São Paulo, Mato Grosso do Sul, Minas Gerais and Pará) at the bid held on 18 August.